Len-PGH/Bobbystable.ai/README.md

 https://Bobbystable.ai AI Reservation bot powered by [Signalwire](https://signalwire.com/?utm_source=bobbystable.ai)

-Weclome to Bobbystable.ai.
-Bobbystable.ai is a functional demo of a restaurant reservation system using Signalwire's API's.
+Welcome to Bobbystable.ai.
+Bobbystable.ai is a functional demo of a restaurant reservation system using Signalwire's APIs.

-In this repo, you will find the full prompt used, all functions used.
-The functions are written in perl.
+In this repository, you will find the full prompt used, along with all the functions.
+The functions are written in Perl.

-In addition to what is included in this repo you will also need a web server(NGINX), Database(Postgresql), Signalwire's API's, Registered Campain for SMS, and related perl modules.
+In addition to what is included in this repository, you will also need a web server (NGINX), a database (PostgreSQL), Signalwire's APIs, a registered campaign for SMS